-Use this worksheet as a recording sheet for your students to note the different connections they make with a piece of text.
-Students will record a text quote or summary from a piece of text they are reading.
+Use this worksheet as a recording sheet for your students to note the connections they make with a text.
+Students will record a quote or summary from a text they are reading.
 Then, they must note a text-to-self, text-to-text, and text-to-world connection they can make with their noted quote or summary.

 This resource was created by Madison Schmalz-Barrett, a teacher in California and a Teach Starter Collaborator.